Healthdirect Free Australian health advice you can count on.

 What causes pancreatitis?

-The 2 most common causes of pancreatitis are gallstones and heavy drinking of alcohol.
-Around half of all people with acute pancreatitis have been heavy drinkers, which makes alcohol consumption one of the most common causes.
+The 2 most common causes of pancreatitis are gallstones and heavy alcohol consumption.
+Around 1 in every 2 people with acute pancreatitis have been heavy drinkers.

 Gallstones cause most of the remaining cases.
-Gallstones are like little pebbles in the gall bladder, an organ which is next to the pancreas.
-The gallbladder and the pancreas both help to digest food and share a common entry tube (duct) to the gut.
-The stones can block this duct from the pancreas, so the juices can’t escape.
+Gallstones are like little pebbles in your gall bladder, an organ that is next to your pancreas.
+Your gallbladder and pancreas both help to digest your food and share a common entry tube (duct) to your gut.
+The stones can block this duct from your pancreas, so the juices can’t escape.
 This causes inflammation.

-• a heavy blow to the abdomen, such as in a car accident
+• a heavy blow to your abdomen, such as in a car accident

 • some medicines